 Doing this all the way to both corners of the mouth makes sure that you're working the whole length of the lips (some kids tends may have leakage in the corners of the lips for instance).
 In the first half of the video below, you can watch me do this with one of my therapy kiddos (isn't she adorable?).
-(In the second half of the video we're working on tongue tip elevation, more on that in a post to come).
+(In the second half of the video we're working on tongue tip elevation).

 If this exercise is too difficult, try it with the Bite-n-Chew Tip XL instead.
 This tip has a bigger diameter, and so it's easier to close the lips around it.

 Another fun way to work on lip closure (and lip rounding, which is important for "oh" sounds for instance) is with the Popette Tip: